-As this sector is on the rise, employers are beginning to pay qualified HR managers much better than they did a decade ago.
+As this sector is on the rise, average HR salaries are much higher than they were a decade ago.

 Entry level positions usually pay inexperienced graduates between £15,000-£19,000.
 With a few years of experience the average salary rises to £35,0000.
 Individuals working in high performing organisations can earn up to £50,000, while professionals with sufficient experience can become HR directors, a position that pays an average of £66,000.